akleinhesselink/moss_analysis/README.md

-# Computer Code for "Effects of native bryophytes on exotic grass invasion across an environmental gradient"
+## Computer Code for "Effects of native bryophytes on exotic grass invasion across an environmental gradient" a manuscript accepted for publication in *Ecosphere*.

 ### Reproducing the analyses:

 Open the moss_analysis.Rproj file in the program Rstudio.
 This will automatically set the working directory appropriately.
-Then run the "code/run_all_scripts.R" from within Rstudio.
+Then run "run_all_scripts.R" from within Rstudio.
 Alternatively, one can set the working directory manually to the "moss_analysis" folder containing the code, data, figures, and output folders.
 Then run the "run_all_scripts.R" file.

+When using this data please cite Kleinhesselink, Andrew, R. and J. Hall Cushman.
+2019.
+"Effects of native bryophytes on exotic grass invasion across an environmental gradient".
+Ecosphere.

 ### Files